hobzcalvin/LaserPrep/README.md

 Helpful when trying to nest objects, this extension rotates all selected objects to minimize their width.

+## Rotate for Minimum Bounding Box Area

+Similarly, this rotates all selected objects to minimize the area of their bounding boxes.

+## Find All Optimal Rotations

+This rotates the selected objects to minimize the width and area of their bounding boxes.
+If these are optimized at different angles, the objects are duplicated and rotated accordingly.

 # Future
 Lots more is possible here, and this was a quick and dirty solution to speed up my workflow.
 It's python-only, but much more can be done with a